Some facts about carbon dioxide (CO2)

 4. Water vapour is also a greenhouse gas.
 It too is important.
 However, because it can condense or freeze, its behaviour in the atmosphere is very different from that of CO2.

 7. Most of this rise is due to human activity.
-It represents a large disturbance to the Earth's carbon cycle, by any natural measure, even though the actual CO2 concentrations are small.
+It represents a large disturbance to the Earth's carbon cycle, by any natural measure, even though the actual CO2 concentrations appear small.
 It therefore represents a large disturbance to the climate system.

 Some background notes: The foregoing facts are all well known and well established, the first four from basic chemistry and physics.
 The importance of a greenhouse gas to the climate system depends mainly on three properties, first on whether in our atmosphere it condenses or not, second on its chemical stability, and third on how strongly a given amount of it warms the Earth's surface.
 Many discussions make the mistake of ignoring the first of these properties.
 A discussion avoiding that mistake is published in the peer-reviewed journal Science: Lacis, A. A., et al, Atmospheric CO2: principal control knob governing Earth's temperature, Science 330, 356-359, © 2010 American Association for the Advancement of Science.
 That discussion makes it clear why the non-condensing property of CO2 makes its role so different from that of water vapour.